Bulk Create Fields

 Field Naming Convention

-(For ex., AccountNumber__c) in the setting.
-To access settings, click on the Gear
+Pascal Case (For example, AccountNumber__c) in the setting.
+To access settings, click on the Gear icon in the

 bottom-right of the main dialog.